Stunning Bird Photography That Reveals The Beauty Hidden In The Country’s Forests

 Blue-Winged Macawviniciuskohnpassaros

-Dr. Joyce Poole, an elephant behavior expert, emphasizes the importance of patience and respect when photographing wildlife.
-She notes that wildlife can sense human presence and may become agitated if approached too closely.
+Patience and respect are important when photographing wildlife.
+Wildlife can sense human presence and may become agitated if approached too closely.

 Masked Yellowthroat